cloudfoundry/java-buildpack/docs/framework-dyna_trace_agent.md

 # DynaTrace Agent Framework
 The DynaTrace Agent Framework causes an application to be automatically configured to work with a bound [DynaTrace Service][] instance (Free trials available).

-The Cloud Foundry pushed application name is used as the `agent group` in DynaTrace, and must be pre-configured on the DynaTrace server.
+The applications Cloud Foundry name is used as the `agent group` in DynaTrace, and must be pre-configured on the DynaTrace server.
-A system profile may be provided as an optional argument (defaults to `Monitoring`).

-**Current Issues:**
+**NOTE**

 * The DynaTrace agent slows down app execution significantly at first, but gets faster over time.
-You may want to update your CF deployment manifest to set `maximum_health_check_timeout` to 180 or more and/or execute `cf push -t 180` or more when pushing a DynaTrace-monitored application.
+Setting the application manifest to contain `maximum_health_check_timeout` of 180 or more and/or using `cf push -t 180` or more when pushing a DynaTrace-monitored application may help.

-* As you `cf push` multiple times, many dead penguins will litter the DynaTrace agent dashboard, as CF launches/disposes application containers.
+* Multiple `cf push`s will cause dead penguins to build up in the DynaTrace agent dashboard, as CF launches/disposes application containers.
 These can be hidden but will collect in the dynatrace database.

 <table>
   <tr>